GusBraud/mei_tools/README.md

 ### Step 3: Set Up the Updater with Source Folder, Output Folder, and Metadata List

 This should look something like this.
-You might want to give the source and output folderrs different names than the ones shown here:
+You might want to give the source and output folders different names than the ones shown here:

 ```python
 updater = MEI_Metadata_Updater(